Dennis' 7 Dees logo

 Photo of the leaves on a stromanthe plant

 So, why pink?
 Firstly, pink is the universal color of love, and perhaps we all needed a little more love than usual in the past year.
-And it isn’t just for “girly girls” anymore—it’s been seen in a whole new light within our culture, breaking traditional gender roles and almost fitting into the neutral color category.
+And it isn’t just for “girly girls” anymore—the color pink has been seen in a whole new light within our culture, breaking traditional gender roles and even fitting into the “neutral color” category.
 The boundaries of this redefined color are limitless, as the recent “Millennial Pink” phenomenon can vouch for.
 Versatile pink is soft and soothing, warm and tropical, youthful and nostalgic—it can even inspire a sense of calm in hectic spaces.
 And who wouldn’t want these types of vibes after a year like 2020?

-Lastly, pink is just FUN!
-And pink plants are especially!
-The year 2020 may have brought its challenges, but it also taught us to accept change, be ourselves, and take time to laugh.
+Lastly, pink is FUN!
+And pink plants are especially fun!
+The year may have brought its challenges, but it also taught us to accept change, be ourselves, and take time to laugh.
 That is what these charming, pink-leafed plants represent—a modern type of self-expression that is truly fun.
-So, go get that pink plant you’ve been admiring all year—you’ve earned it.
+So, go get that pink houseplant you’ve been admiring all year—you’ve earned it.